The Global Tobacco Control Research Programme

 at Simon Fraser University

 Tobacco use and exposure to tobacco smoke kills more than 8 million people every year.
 If current trends continue, 1 billion deaths will be attributable to tobacco use by the end of the twenty-first century.
 The impact of tobacco use is disproportionately borne by low- and middle-income countries, where almost 80% of the world's more than 1 billion smokers live.

 The programme builds on previous research by team members that has produced detailed insights into the strategies of transnational tobacco companies in a globalised economy.
 These include tobacco industry activities in low and middle-income countries; industry challenges to implementation of effective tobacco control policy; industry complicity in illicit trade in tobacco; targetting of specific populations, and influence on national, regional and global policy processes.

-A key element of the Programme is the support of student research at SFU and other institutions, and we welcome inquiries from potential students.
+The Programme supports student research at SFU and other institutions, and inquiries from potential students are welcome.